Trusted WordPress tutorials, when you need them most.

 Moving From Ghost to WordPress

-When we say WordPress, we are talking about self-hosted WordPress.org and not WordPress.com, which is a hosting service.
-To understand the difference, see our guide on the difference between WordPress.com vs. WordPress.org.
+When we say WordPress, we are talking about self-hosted WordPress.org, not WordPress.com, which is a hosting service.
+To understand the difference, see our guide on the difference between WordPress.com and WordPress.org.

-Many users who start with Ghost soon realize the limitations of the platform and want to move to WordPress.
+Many users who start with Ghost soon realize its limitations and want to move to WordPress.
 This article will help you do that.

 Here is what we will cover in this article: